bareos/bareos/pull_request_template.md

 ##### General
 - [ ] PR name is meaningful
 - [ ] Purpose of the PR is understood
-- [ ] Separate commit for this PR in the CHANGELOG.md, PR number referenced is same
 - [ ] Commit descriptions are understandable and well formatted
-- [ ] If backport: add original PR number and target branch at top of this file: **Backport of PR#000 to bareos-2x**
+- [ ] Check backport line
+- [ ] Is the PR title usable as CHANGELOG entry?
+- [ ] Separate commit for CHANGELOG.md ("update CHANGELOG.md").
+The PR number is correct.

 ##### Source code quality